800.367.6515

 South Carolina has 45 artificial fishing reefs.
 The Jim Caudle is the most popular one in North Myrtle Beach.
 You’ll need to head out on your own boat or with a charter captain to go to the reef system.
 Most of the artificial fishing reefs near North Myrtle Beach are within 5-10 miles of shore.

 Pier fishers can expect to catch anything from king mackerel and pompano to red drums and bluefish, with the occasional tiger shark.
-If you’re ready for a day of fun and excitement head down to the closest pier.
+If you’re ready for a day of fun and excitement, head down to the closest pier.

 The Best Fishing Charters Companies

-The best way to enjoy worry-free fishing in North Myrtle Beach is with a charter company that can arrange permits, take care of all the equipment details, and allows you to concentrate on fishing and having fun.
+The best way to enjoy worry-free fishing in North Myrtle Beach is with a charter company that can arrange permits, take care of all the equipment details, and allow you to concentrate on fishing and having fun.

 With a professional charter service, you can design your own day on the water.
 Choose from eco-tours, dolphin watching, deep-sea fishing, and inshore fishing.
 There are many good, local charter companies to choose from.
 Here are a few that we recommend.